stanchan/jenkins/README.md

 node.run_state[:jenkins_private_key]
 ```

-The underlying executor class (which all LWRPs use) intelligently adds authentication information to the Jenkins CLI commands if this value is set.
+The underlying executor class (which all HWRPs use) intelligently adds authentication information to the Jenkins CLI commands if this value is set.
 The method used to generate and populate this key-pair is left to the user:

 ```ruby
 # Using search